tracel-ai/burn/README.md

 <div align="left">
 <img align="right" src="./assets/illu-flexible-altA-uni_T07.png" height="96px"/>

-The whole deep learning workflow is made easy with Burn, as you can monitor your training progress with an ergonomic dashboard, and run inference everywhere from embedded devices to large GPU servers.
+The whole deep learning workflow is made easy with Burn, as you can monitor your training progress with an ergonomic dashboard, and run inference everywhere from embedded devices to large GPU clusters.

 </div>